ebru/notes-from-the-day/README.md

 ---

 ### 1.7.19
-Yearly objectives has been set.
+Yearly objectives have been set.

 1. **AWS Certified Developer – Associate** to get.
 2. Have expertise on **Symfony.**